Skip to content

 Custom certificates are meant for Business and Enterprise customers who want to use their own SSL certificates.

 Unlike Universal SSL or advanced certificates, Cloudflare does not manage issuance and renewal for custom certificates.
-When you use custom certificates, the following actions should be considered and accomplished by you:
+You are responsible for the following:

 Certificate packs